 Automated and autonomous driving represent a vital part of the mobility of the future.
 One glance at the new S-Class shows: today´s vehicles can already take the strain off drivers in many situations, and technological progress is moving fast.
 However, there are still unresolved issues on our way to autonomous driving, including the legal framework.

 Automated or autonomous - these two terms distinguish two development stages within the context of autonomously driving vehicles.
 Modern assistance and partially automated systems support drivers, but they do not replace them.
 For instance, this includes the Stop&Go Pilot or Active Lane Changing Assist.
 In future, autonomous systems will go one step further: drivers will become mere passengers.
 The difference between automate and autonomous driving is also legally relevant.

-Situation in Germany: Ethics Commission and new Legislation
+Situation in Germany: Ethics Commission and statutory regulations